 Question: How are you securing your system?
 Are you concerned about network breaches?”

-Answer: Yes, security is in the forefront of everyone's mind here.
+Answer: Yes, security is at the forefront of everyone's mind here.
 With the networks we've got now, it's all cellular based but it’s all private network.
 We've got fibre into our buildings from the large Telcos so nothing goes over the public internet.

 We’re not saying that we’ve absolutely mastered that because I'm sure we haven't, but we're pretty comfortable in what we've got.
 It would take a huge effort for somebody to penetrate that network, and we do periodic penetration testing.
 For somebody sitting outside of our network and trying to wirelessly get in would be very difficult.